tcflanag/journal_icon_numbers/README.md

 ![](icons/d75.svg)

 ## Known issues
-* Case sensitivy on labels, due to windows limitations.
 * If you rename a icon, you need to re-edit it to get the new icon.